How to antique brass using vinegar:

 Antiquing with vinegar has several advantages.
 Vinegar is easy to obtain and non-toxic.
 The patina achieved though is not as deep or dark as obtained with other acid methods or ammonia.
 But it is an easy method to age brass and achieve a nice patina.

 table salt (optional)

 Vinegar can be used by directly brushing it over the entire brass piece or by suspending the brass item in the vinegar vapor.
 The brass should be prepared by removing any protective lacquer, oil and dirt from the surface.
 See preparation.

 In the direct method, results are quicker and a darker patina appears.
-In preparation, the brass item can be headed with a hair dryer or in an oven to about 450 degrees F. This is optional but will give better results.
+In preparation, the brass item can be heated with a hair dryer or in an oven to about 450 degrees F. This is optional but will give better results.
 Using gloves, carefully cover the entire surface with straight vinegar.
 Allow the piece to dry and note the color achieved.
 If you want a darker color, the process may be repeated.
 Once you are satisfied with the patina, wash the piece with water to remove the vinegar residue, halt the patina process and lock in the color achieved.